Dr. Hootan Daneshmand

 The nose is the center of the face.
 Its size, shape, and characteristics often make or break a person’s confidence, leading them to consider various nose job options.
 Many patients choose a non surgical nose job before they go down the surgical route.
 But before you make any major changes to your nose or your face, it’s important to educate yourself on all the pros and cons of non surgical nose jobs.

-At Silhouette Plastic Surgery Institute, we love boosting our patients’ confidence through both types of nose jobs: surgical and non surgical.
+At our Orange County plastic surgery center, we love boosting our patients’ confidence through both types of nose jobs: surgical and non surgical.
 For more information on how we can help you feel like your most beautiful self, call 949-359-8397 today.

 What is a Non Surgical Nose Job?

 A non surgical nose job is also called a liquid rhinoplasty.
 The quick procedure changes the shape of your nose with injectable fillers (also known as dermal fillers) and sometimes Botox, depending on your aesthetic goals.
 Generally, the fillers contain hyaluronic acid.
 Unlike a traditional rhinoplasty, the results are temporary and only last about 6 months.

 Who is an Ideal Candidate for a Nonsurgical Rhinoplasty?

 Non surgical nose jobs are good options for those who are insecure about their nose shape but aren’t ready to undergo an expensive surgical procedure with a lengthy recovery time.
 More specifically, a nonsurgical rhinoplasty may be a good option if you want to:

 - Fix a pronounced bump in your nose

 It’s important to note that while dermal fillers can dramatically change the nose or the face, they can’t make your nose appear any smaller.
 If your goal is to have a smaller nose, rhinoplasty surgery is certainly a better option for you.

 How to Prepare for a Non Surgical Rhinoplasty